BarCodeReader/SelfReformer/README.md

 Torchvision==0.9.2+cu111\
 kornia

 Besides, we use [git-lfs](https://git-lfs.github.com/) for large file management.
 Please also install it otherwise the .pth file might not be correctly downloaded.
+However, if you failed to download the lfs file, you can download via Google Drive [**HERE**](https://drive.google.com/file/d/1l5HJWXid7JETz4gxuireVXgoMjm14jEX/view?usp=sharing)

 ### Dataset
 For all datasets, they should be organized in below's fashion: